ShawnXxy/AzMy-Metrics-Bin/README.md

     sudo apt-get update
     sudo apt-get install dotnet-sdk-6.0
     ```
+    If you hit error like "A fatal error occurred.
+The folder [/usr/share/dotnet/host/fxr] does not exist", it is a result of mixed packages.
+    This `dotnet` packages are part of the Ubuntu repo, and they are conflicting with the Microsoft packages.
+Please refer to https://stackoverflow.com/questions/74174560/dotnet-sdk-not-installing-in-ubuntu-22-04 to fix it.

-- Making sure parameter ***show_compatibility_56*** is enabled.
+- For MySQL major version lower than 8, please making sure parameter ***show_compatibility_56*** is enabled.
 It should be OFF by default, you can check it and modify it in Azure Portal
     ![image](https://user-images.githubusercontent.com/17153057/188105338-3c0bede3-512e-439f-b16a-41ae14bf1670.png)